 Jump to: Middle & High School Programming, Adult/Staff Programming, Child Sexual Abuse Prevention Programming

-Please feel free to connect with Sharon Kidd, Director of Education and Outreach at SharonK@Clevelandrcc.org for additional details on how we can virtually connect with your community at this time.
+Please feel free to connect with Sharon Kidd, Director of Education and Outreach at SharonK@Clevelandrcc.org for additional details or to develop custom programming for your group.
 Thank you for your support in our vision to create a world free from sexual violence.

 Middle & High School Programming

 Includes three 1-hour sessions designed to educate middle and high school students on how to become catalysts for change, and how to make a healthier, safer and better community in all their spheres of influence.

 - Bystander Intervention: Students will learn strategies to safely intervene when they notice unsafe situations.